-BREANNA entered foster care at the age of 14, and struggled to build her identity and confidence.
+BREANNA entered the child welfare system at the age of 14, and struggled to build her identity and confidence.
 Always an avid student, education became her primary outlet, and allowed her to build a sense of self-worth.
-Enrolling in the University of Guelph’s Neuroscience Program, followed by George Brown’s post-graduate Human Resources Certificate program, BREANNA was able to secure a permanent position after being placed in a summer internship through the Foundation’s Element Financial Youth Capital Program.
-She hopes to continue her work in Human Resources, and serve as an ambassador for other young people living in care.
+Enrolling in the University of Guelph’s Neuroscience Program, followed by enrollment at George Brown College and an MBA from University of Toronto, BREANNA was able to secure a permanent position after being placed in a summer internship through the Foundation’s Element Financial Youth Capital Program.
+She hopes to continue her career, and serve as an ambassador for other young people living in care.

 Access to education means everything to me; it gives me the possibility of creating a future that’s nothing like my past, even for my kids.
 Post-secondary education opens-up doors to employment opportunities that would not be possible for me if I wasn’t able to go to university.
 Also, I just love school; so being able to continue my school is great for me in terms of happiness and interest.